-When 3pm rolls around, are you scrounging for coins for the vending machine?
-You know you shouldn’t give in, but a chocolate bar will pick you up, right?
-While you might feel a temporary lift, you can bet your king-size Mars Bar that your energy levels will soon crash again once the sugar leaves your blood stream.
+When 3pm rolls around, are you scrounging for coins to feed the vending machine?
+A chocolate bar will pick you up from the 3pm slump, right?
+While you might experience a temporary boost, you can bet your king-sized Mars Bar your energy levels will crash again quickly once the excess sugar leaves your blood stream.

-If you are genuinely hungry between meals, try a healthy snack.
+If you’re genuinely hungry between meals, opt for a healthy snack.
 If you’re eating the right type of snack and don’t develop “snack amnesia”, you can incorporate a healthy snack into your day.

 Try these strategies:

 - Eat a substantial breakfast and lunch to reduce your need for snacking throughout the day.
 Don’t use snacks to replace meals.

 - Bring a healthy, low-calorie snack to work with you.
 If you don’t plan in advance, you risk resorting to the vending machine when you start to feel peckish.
 Eating a healthy snack when the hunger pangs begin can quickly and quietly stop a blow out.

 - Keep your snack “out of sight, out of mind” such as in your desk drawer or in the office fridge.
 If you keep food on your desk, you can bet the more you look at it, the “hungrier” you’ll feel.